ADD LIFE —

 VETMEDIN lengthened life

-VETMEDIN significatnly improved survival time in the QUEST trial.1
+VETMEDIN significantly improved survival time in the QUEST trial.1

 - VETMEDIN was well tolerated with few adverse events.